 Some students love to create origami and we have a collection of origami step-by-step instruction pages for kids that you can print and have on hand for wet weather lunches.
 They even have little videos included in them for an extra visual.

-Visual instruction page to use when creating an origami rabbit.
+Visual instruction page to use when creating an origami bird.

 Want something that will last a little longer?
 Give your students a challenge and get them to attempt the Infinity Origami cube.